Winnipeg Free Press

-The Winnipeg Free Press (or WFP; founded as the Manitoba Free Press) is a daily (excluding Sunday) broadsheet newspaper in Winnipeg, Manitoba, Canada.
+The Free Press (or FP; founded as the Manitoba Free Press; previously known as the Winnipeg Free Press) is a daily (excluding Sunday) broadsheet newspaper in Winnipeg, Manitoba, Canada.
 It provides coverage of local, provincial, national, and international news, as well as current events in sports, business, and entertainment and various consumer-oriented features, such as homes and automobiles appear on a weekly basis.

-The WFP was founded in 1872, only two years after Manitoba had joined Confederation (1870), and predated Winnipeg's own incorporation (1873).
+The WFP was founded in 1872, only two years after Manitoba became part of Canada, in 1870.
+The WFP's founding predated Winnipeg's own incorporation, in 1873.
 The Winnipeg Free Press has since become the oldest newspaper in Western Canada that is still active.
-Though there is competition, primarily with the print daily tabloid Winnipeg Sun, the WFP has the largest readership of any newspaper in the province and is regarded as the newspaper of record for Winnipeg and the rest of Manitoba.

 Timeline

 November 30, 1872: The Manitoba Free Press was launched by William Fisher Luxton and John A. Kenny.
 Luxton bought a press in New York City and, along with Kenny, rented a shack at 555 Main Street, near the present corner of Main Street and James Avenue.

 1874: The paper moved to a new building on Main Street, across from St. Mary Avenue.

 1882: Control of the Free Press was passed on to Clifford Sifton.
 The organization subsequently moved to a building on McDermot Avenue, where it would remain until 1900.

 1900: The paper moved to a new address on McDermot Avenue at Albert Street.

 1901: John Wesley Dafoe served as president, editor-in-chief, and editorial writer for the WFP until 1944.

 1905: The newspaper moved to a four-storey building at Portage and Garry.

 1913: The newspaper moved to 300 Carlton Street and would remain there for 78 years.

 1920: The Free Press took its newsprint supplier before the Judicial Committee of the Privy Council for violating the War Measures Act during World War I. The newspaper won the case, known as Fort Frances Pulp and Paper v Manitoba Free Press, as the court determined that whether the state of national emergency continued after the war was a political matter for Parliament.

+February 21, 1923: Harry Houdini was placed in the straight jacket by two city police officers and then hoisted by his feet with pulleys to 30 feet above the sidewalk off the side of the Winnipeg Free Press Building.
+The paper ran an amateur photo contest with impressive cash prizes of $15, $10 and $5 for the three best images of the escape.
+The contest would be won by L. B. Foote, who went on to chronicle events for the Free Press for two decades.

-1931: The paper was renamed the Winnipeg Free Press.
+December 2, 1931: The paper was renamed the Winnipeg Free Press.